matchyc/tiny-container/README.md

 Running [bash]
 root@tiny-container:/home/meng/projects/tiny-container# hostname
 tiny-container
 root@tiny-container:/home/meng/projects/tiny-container#
 ```

 ## Program 3

 We need to give the "tiny container" its own set of files and directories, which means we need to limit its view of filesystems.

-Using Alpine Linux to do these things.
+Using Alpine & Ubuntu respectively Linux to do these things.

 Enter the following commands to get Linux alpine.

 ```
 mkdir alpine
 cd alpine